vkokkinis/identity-iris-keycloak-image/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# Custom Keycloak Image (CKI)
+# Iris Keycloak Image (IKI)

 ## About

-This project is used for setUp docker image, which will be used as a preconfigured Keycloak to run it as identity provider with custom extensions.
-This _CKI_ based on Keycloak, which comes with selected [extensions](https://www.keycloak.org/extensions.html) (here with a prometheus metrics exporter).
+This project is used for setUp docker image, which will be used as a preconfigured Keycloak to run it as the identity provider with custom extensions.
+This _IKI_ comes with selected [extensions](https://www.keycloak.org/extensions.html) (here with a prometheus metrics exporter).

 ## Original Keycloak Image